faizaans-spektra/java-migration-copilot-samples/Labs/java-migration-copilot-v2.md

    ![](images/new/4.png)

-1. On VS Code, close the Make it yours page by clicking on the **X** icon.
+1. In VS Code, close the Make it yours page by clicking on the **X** icon.

    ![](images/T1S24-0106.png)